-Our vision for peter's place is to provide a peaceful, welcoming space where carers and bereaved parents can have free breaks to rest and be themselves.
+Our vision for peter's place is to provide a peaceful, welcoming space where bereaved parents can have free breaks to rest and be themselves.

 peter's place at Manoir Mouret exists to share a welcoming home with people who need a place to rest and reflect, it's for those who need a break.
 All peter's place breaks are free.

-Working with the UK charity, The Compassionate Friends, peter's place offers free weeks to their members, parents (and siblings) who have suffered the loss of a child.
-Also, through local French associations, free breaks are available to carers who have been caring for loved ones with life limiting conditions.
+Working with the UK charity, The Compassionate Friends, peter's place offers free weeks to their members, parents (and siblings), who have suffered the loss of a child.

 peter’s place is named in loving memory of Margaret’s younger brother, Peter, a happy and inspiring person.
 Peter was born with physical and mental challenges.
 At birth his life expectancy was very short, and he spent his first 2 years in Great Ormond Street Children’s Hospital in London.
 But he outlived everyone’s expectations and enjoyed being at home with his family until his death at 22.
 He was cared for wonderfully by our Mum and Dad, Colin and Shirley, who not only looked after their own family but also did lots in their community to support other handicapped people and their families.
 10 years after Peter’s death Colin suffered a severe stroke and Shirley, and the family, once again became carers.

-Our vision is that, over time, we can make available the equivalenet of up to 12 “peter’s place weeks” a year at Manoir Mouret which could mean over 200 people a year benefiting from a free break here.
+Our vision is that, over time, we can make available the equivalent of up to 4 “peter’s place weeks” a year at Manoir Mouret which could mean over 60 people a year benefiting from a free break here.